I’m bullish on influencer marketing. We’re in the early days—never mind “peak influencer.” Some call it a bubble. No, it’s only the beginning.

 Accelerator programs will teach influencers to be their own brand and manage their own business.
 It’s already happening in China:

-Think of an influencer as a holding company, whose asset is their audience.
-There is big value in influencers bringing brands together in alliance.
+Think of an influencer as a holding company, whose asset is its audience.
+There is a big value in influencers bringing brands together in alliance.
 Help them avoid the bidding war of an ad network by sharing the influencer’s audience.

 Owning A Unique Audience